IBM/universal-connectors/filter-plugin/logstash-filter-azure-postgresql-guardium/README.md

          * pgaudit.log_catalog = off
          * pgaudit.log_client = off
          * pgaudit.log_parameter = off
-6. Click save.
+6. Click **save**.

 ## 3. Viewing the Audit logs

 ### Azure Event Hub Connection:

-1. Search Storage Accounts in the search bar of the Azure portal.
+1. Search for Storage Accounts in the search bar of the Azure portal.
    (If you need your plug-in to read events from multiple Event Hubs, you need a storage account.)
     1. Click **Create**.
     2. Enter the required details in the presented form.